 Photodynamic therapy helps those with cystic acne, rosacea and certain precancerous spots(actinic keratosis).
 This therapy is also used for the treatment of photodamaged skin by reducing the appearance of fine lines and blotchy skin tone.
 Skin oiliness is decreased and the appearance of pores is minimized.
 The entire skin texture improves following photodynamic therapy.

 A photosensitizing drug called Levulan (5-aminolevulinic acid or ALA) is administered to the patient topically.
 Levulan is a “natural” product found in all humans.
 When certain wavelengths of light from the laser or BLU-U are directed on tissue containing the drug, it becomes activated, and the tissue is rapidly eliminated.

 Experience with Photodynamic Therapy

 Conveniently located in Orlando, Serrão Rejuvenation Center has provided impressive results to their patients for many years.
 Dr. John Serrão has provided hundreds of cosmetic procedures for his patients and understands the importance of being happy with one’s appearance.

-Learn more about photodynamic therapy Blu-U Light at Serrão Rejuvenation Center for men and women in Orlando, Winter Park and the surrounding areas of Florida.
+Learn more about photodynamic therapy Blu-U Light at Serrão Rejuvenation Center for women in Orlando, Winter Park and the surrounding areas of Florida.
 Contact us to schedule a consultation and begin your rejuvenation today.
 Dr. Serrão is a board certified gynecologist and post-graduate trained cosmetic surgeon specializing in anti-aging medicine.

 Photodynamic Therapy FAQs